KnowTheCode/meta-box-basics/README.md

 5. Log into your WordPress website.
 6. Go to Plugins and activate the Meta Box Basics plugin.

 Then go do the lab with me to build a meta box from scratch.
-We'll use this boilerplate for multiple labs including building a repeater as you explore JavaScript too.

-## Examples

-Various examples are shown in the branches.